Chips Quinn Reporter Fellowship

 About

-Within a fast-paced and rapidly changing industry, we’ve heard from veteran newsroom leaders and new employees alike that more access to mentorship is essential to retaining diverse talent.
-That’s because experienced mentors can provide advice and camaraderie, along with being a sounding board for new ideas or even an inspiration to emulate.
+The Chips Quinn Reporter Fellowship, an initiative founded by Freedom Forum and administered by Journalism Funding Partners, provides mentorship and training for early-career journalists in the communities they serve.
+In a fast-paced and rapidly changing industry, more access to mentorship is essential to retaining talent.
+Experienced mentors can offer advice and guidance, along with providing a sounding board for ideas.
 Perhaps most important, a mentor can become a trusted confidant who encourages you to advocate for what you need to thrive professionally.

-“Mentoring means I can pass on the knowledge I've acquired from my career to the up-and-coming storytellers in hopes that they'll be even better journalists than I could have imagined,” said Khristopher J. Brooks, a reporter for CBS MoneyWatch and 2006 Chips Quinn alum.
+“Mentoring means I can pass on the knowledge I've acquired from my career to the up-and-coming storytellers in hopes that they'll be even better journalists than I could have imagined,” said Khristopher J. Brooks, a reporter for Homes.com and a 2006 Chips Quinn alum.

-From 1991-2019, the program was focused on placing diverse journalists into newspaper internships and evolved to address a critical need in journalism.
-Since 2020, the Chips Quinn Scholars program has been enlisting mentors from its pool of more than 1,400 alumni and pairing them with interns working in various Gannett newsrooms across the country.
+From 1991-2019, the initiative was focused on placing early-career journalists into newspaper internships within the communities they serve, addressing a critical need in journalism.
+Since 2020, the Chips Quinn Reporter Fellowship has been enlisting mentors from its pool of more than 1,500 alumni and pairing them with interns working in various Gannett newsrooms across the country.

-In 2024, Freedom Forum partnered with Journalism Funding Partners to grow the program under JFP’s administration with funding from Freedom Forum.
+In 2024, Freedom Forum partnered with Journalism Funding Partners to grow the fellowship under JFP’s administration, with funding from Freedom Forum.
+JFP serves to sustain and support local journalism by building and stewarding connections between funders and news organizations.
+The fellowship has evolved to include all early-career journalists from more news organizations.

-The Chips Quinn Program for Diversity in Journalism launched in 1991 with the mission to diversify the industry’s workforce pipeline.
-The new program will continue to honor the late John C. “Chips” Quinn Jr., a newspaper editor who believed in the importance of diversity in newsrooms to better reflect the communities they serve.
+The Chips Quinn Reporter Fellowship launched in 1991 as the Chips Quinn Scholars Program, with the mission to diversify the industry’s workforce pipeline.
+The program today continues to honor the late John C. “Chips” Quinn Jr., a newspaper editor who believed in the importance of diversity in newsrooms to better reflect the communities they serve.

 Testimonials